Stargazing with Binoculars and Telescope

 While not strictly affecting transparency, stray light definitely restricts the ability to see dim objects.
 A different location may provide darker skys.
 Let your eyes become fully dark adjusted for observing stars.
 You'll be surprised by how much more detail you can see with fully dark-adapted eyes. of locating targets.
 If you are using charts between observations, use a red light to observe your charts.
 Eyes are less affected by red light, and you'll loose less of your night vision if you use a red beam.
-If you use a computer screen for star charts, see if it has a night vision mode, which will again display display primarily with red light on a black background.
+If you use a computer screen for star charts, see if it has a night vision mode, which will again display primarily with red light on a black background.